opengeekv2/aws-node-express-dynamodb-api-project/README.md

   api: aws-node-express-dynamodb-api-project-dev-api (766 kB)
 ```

 _Note_: In current form, after deployment, your API is public and can be invoked by anyone.
 For production deployments, you might want to configure an authorizer.
-For details on how to do that, refer to [`httpApi` event docs](https://www.serverless.com/framework/docs/providers/aws/events/http-api/).
+For details on how to do that, refer to [`http` event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway).
 Additionally, in current configuration, the DynamoDB table will be removed when running `serverless remove`.
 To retain the DynamoDB table even after removal of the stack, add `DeletionPolicy: Retain` to its resource definition.

 ### Invocation